-- "Access Persons" means individuals who are categorized as such based on the definition of such term in the Brookfield Asset Management Private Institutional Capital Group Investment Adviser Compliance Manual, as may be amended from time to time.
-Access Persons are categorized as such by Brookfield in its sole discretion.
-If you are designated an Access Person, the Brookfield compliance department will advise you of this; - "Investment Access Persons" means a subset of Access Persons that either (i) are actively involved in sourcing and reviewing investment opportunities and/or making investment recommendations or decisions on an ongoing basis (i.e., all members of investment teams (including Analysts, Associates, Vice Presidents, etc.) and Investment Committees); or (ii) have regular and ongoing access to, and input into, the consideration of investment opportunities and investments (i.e., senior legal, finance, tax and other personnel that support investment teams in their consideration of investment opportunities); and

-"Insiders" - means an employee who is not an Access Person but who, in connection with her/his duties or as a result of her/his physical location, has access to material non-public information in Brookfield's possession (including with respect to Brookfield companies, non-Brookfield companies and Brookfield's business activities).
-Insiders include employees physically located in Brookfield corporate offices with investment advisory activity, as determined by the Brookfield Legal and Compliance groups from time to time.
+- "Access Persons" means individuals who are categorized as such pursuant to the Brookfield Asset Management Registered Investment Adviser Compliance Manual.
+Access Persons are identified by Brookfield in its sole discretion.
+If you are designated an Access Person, the Brookfield compliance department will advise you of this; - "Investment Access Persons" means a subset of Access Persons that either (i) are actively involved in sourcing and reviewing investment opportunities and/or making investment recommendations or decisions on an ongoing basis (i.e., all members of investment teams (including Analysts, Associates, Vice Presidents, etc.) and Investment Committees); or (ii) have regular and ongoing access to, and input into, the consideration of investment opportunities and investments (i.e., senior legal, finance, tax and other personnel that support investment teams in their consideration of investment opportunities); and - "Insiders" means an employee who is not an Access Person but who, in connection with her/his duties or as a result of her/his physical location, has access to material non-public information in Brookfield's possession (including with respect to Brookfield companies, non-Brookfield companies and Brookfield's business activities).
+Insiders include employees physically located in Brookfield offices with investment advisory activities, as determined by the Brookfield Legal and Compliance groups from time to time.